chrisparsons83/FFDiscordClub/rules.md

 ## 1. Object

 1.1.
-The object of the FFDiscord Club is to win head-to-head matches of fantasy football, win promotions to Tier One, and win the premier league to be crowned the FFDiscord Club Champion.
+The object of the FFDiscord Club is to win head-to-head matches of fantasy football, win promotions to Tier One, and win the Champions League to be crowned the FFDiscord Club Champion.

 ## 2. Commissioners